 Sardinia, the Regione Autonoma della Sardegna, is one of the twenty administrative regions of Italy and has an autonomous statute.
-The region is divided in eight provinces of which Cagliari and Sassari are the oldest.
-Later the provinces of Nuoro (1927), Oristano (1974), Olbia-Tempio, Ogliastra, Medio Campidano and Carbonia-Iglesias (all in 2006) were created.
+The region is divided in four provinces and one metropolitan area of Cagliari.
+The historical province of Cagliari has been renamed Sud-Sardegna, and is with Sassari the oldest.
+Later the provinces of Nuoro (1927), Oristano (1974) were created.
+For a short period of time Sardinia counted eight provinces until a referendum abolished the newly created provinces.

 Geologically Sardinia is part of the oldest formations of Europe (600 million years old) and although it has a mountaineous aspect, the highest point reaches only 1834 meters, the Punta la Marmora in the mountains of the Gennargentu.
 The largest plain is the Campidano that stretches across the island, between Cagliari in the south and Oristano on the central-west coast.
 Sardinia has more than 1800 km of coastline with innumerous bays and beaches, and all around are many smaller islands 2.